-Discernment: The Ability to Judge Wisely and Perceive Spiritual Truth
+Discernment: The Spiritual Ability to Judge Wisely, Perceive Truth, and Walk in Divine Wisdom

 One of the gifts of the Holy Spirit is the ability to discern spirits—to distinguish true teaching from false doctrine and to handle the Word of God accurately (1 Cor 12:10; 2 Tim 2:15; 1 Jn 4:1–6).
 This discernment extends to identifying and resisting evil influences, ensuring that all spiritual input aligns with Scripture.
 Since Satan seeks to deceive through counterfeits (Mt 24:24; 2 Cor 11:14), believers must test every message—written or spoken—against the truth of the Bible.
 As the early believers in Berea did, we should examine the Scriptures daily to confirm whether what we hear is true (Acts 17:11).